 We soon noted another shark and our guide Alessandro told us to be ready to jump.
 We stood ready, shorties, and snorkel gear.
 Given the rough seas, he recommended to not-so-strong swimmers to wear their life jackets.
 Bruno decided to forgo his jacket, but I wore mine as I am not comfortable in the water.

 Per our guide’s instructions, we swam up to the shark as soon as we jumped to keep up with it.
 Other rules required us not to approach the sharks less than 2 m (60 inches), never touch them and stay on the side.
 These were hard to follow due to the rough seas and the low visibility of barely 3 meters (9 feet).
 Even that big a fish disappeared quickly into the murky water.
 We would see it for one second and miss it the next, only to find it close again.
 Swimming as fast as I could, I came close to the 4 m-shark.
 I was ecstatic!
 Sometimes slow, sometimes fast, the fish did not care about our presence and fed as it went.

 Respecting the Marine Life

 Before we were able to regroup with our boat, another tour company came to pickup their customers that had joined our group in the water.
-As the boat approached, I tried to swim away but I was not fast enough.
+As the ship approached, I tried to swim away, but I was not fast enough.
 Another guide from that boat was still in the water and yelled at me to move away from the boat.

 Meeting A Whale Shark Up Close